BTCorMSTR

 Saved to this browser only (localStorage).
 Use “Clear my data” to wipe it.

-Add at least one purchase to see your portfolio.
+Add at least one buy to see your portfolio.
+Use Sell to net a position back down.

-Add your purchases above to see your mix versus all-BTC and all-MSTR.
+Add your transactions above to see your mix versus all-BTC and all-MSTR.

 Track your BTC and MSTR portfolio in one place

 Most people who follow bitcoin and MSTR end up holding both, bought across many dates.
-A single-lot calculator can't answer the real question: given everything I've bought, where am I now — and would I have been better off picking just one?
-This analyzer takes your whole buy history and values it at today's live prices, then rebuilds it two more times as if every purchase had been 100% BTC or 100% MSTR.
+A single-lot calculator can't answer the real question: given everything I've bought and sold, where am I now — and would I have been better off picking just one?
+This analyzer takes your whole trade history — buys and sells — and values it at today's live prices, then rebuilds it two more times as if every trade had been 100% BTC or 100% MSTR.

 The all-BTC line is the honest benchmark for the question "is my crypto portfolio beating bitcoin?" — if your actual mix is worth less than the all-BTC version, plain bitcoin would have served you better.
 The composition strip doubles as an average-cost calculator for MSTR and for BTC, showing your blended entry price per share and per coin across every buy.